Aliases for DNAJB9 Gene

 GeneCards Summary for DNAJB9 Gene

 DNAJB9 (DnaJ Heat Shock Protein Family (Hsp40) Member B9) is a Protein Coding gene.
+Diseases associated with DNAJB9 include Fibrillary Glomerulonephritis and Non-Gestational Choriocarcinoma.
 Among its related pathways are Photodynamic therapy-induced unfolded protein response and Unfolded Protein Response (UPR).
 Gene Ontology (GO) annotations related to this gene include misfolded protein binding.
-An important paralog of this gene is DNAJB12.
+An important paralog of this gene is DNAJB5.

 UniProtKB/Swiss-Prot Summary for DNAJB9 Gene